 Dun

-HHCA maybe AHCA eligible
+HHCA definitely, maybe AHCA eligible

 Super friendly and cuddly

 Laird is the largest baby we have ever had.
 Highland bulls can potentially max out at 2,000 lbs and of all the babies we have ever bred, he is most likely to achieve such massive size.
 At birth, he was nearly the size of a six-month old.
-As a yearling, he is as tall as some of our smaller heifers.
+As a yearling, he was as tall as some of our smaller heifers.

 Laird